Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Jose Altuve At The Plate

-- Altuve is batting .292 during his last outings and is riding a four-game hitting streak.

-- Altuve has picked up a hit in 39 of 55 games this season, with multiple hits 19 times.

-- In 16.4% of his games this season, he has homered, and 3.6% of his trips to the plate.
+- Looking at the 56 games he has played this year, he's hit a long ball in nine of them (16.1%), and in 3.6% of his trips to the plate.

+- Altuve has driven in a run in 19 games this season (33.9%), including six games with more than one RBI (10.7%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.